jrochkind/attr_json/README.md

 # => string containing: {"lang_and_value_array":[{"lang":"fr","value":"S'il vous plaît"},{"lang":"en","value":"Hey there"}]}
 ```

-You can nest AttrJson::Model objects inside each other, as deeply as you like --
+You can nest AttrJson::Model objects inside each other, as deeply as you like.
-although very large/complex graphs _may_ have performance implications, test/investigate.

 ```ruby
 class SomeLabels